Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-OnTime-11.md

 You need to fill out the following fields for the OnTime Plug-in to operate correctly:

--   **Name** -- this needs to be set to **OnTimeDataSync**.
+-   **Name**: this needs to be set to **OnTimeDataSync**.
 This needs to match the name of the plug-in DLL assembly that was copied into the C:\\Program Files\\Spira\\Bin folder (minus the .dll file extension).
 If you renamed the OnTimeDataSync.dll file for any reason, then you need to change the name here to match.

--   **Description** -- this should be set to a description of the plug-in.
+-   **Description**: this should be set to a description of the plug-in.
 This is an optional field that is used for documentation purposes and is not actually used by the system.

--   **Connection Info** -- this should the full URL to the OnTime SDK.
+-   **Connection Info**: this should the full URL to the OnTime SDK.
 This is typically something like: http://<OnTime server name\>/OnTimeSdk.
 You may need to check in the IIS Management Console of the OnTime server to verify the virtual directory name.

--   **Login** -- this should be set to the GUID that you specified in the Web.Config file in step 13.1.1 above.
+-   **Login**: this should be set to the GUID that you specified in the Web.Config file in step 13.1.1 above.

--   **Password** -- this should be left blank as it's not used by the OnTime data-sync plug-in.
+-   **Password**: this should be left blank as it's not used by the OnTime data-sync plug-in.

--   **Time Offset** -- normally this should be set to zero, but if you find that defects being changed in OnTime are not being updated in Spira, try increasing the value as this will tell the data-synchronization plug-in to add on the time offset (in hours) when comparing date-time stamps.
+-   **Time Offset**: normally this should be set to zero, but if you find that defects being changed in OnTime are not being updated in Spira, try increasing the value as this will tell the data-synchronization plug-in to add on the time offset (in hours) when comparing date-time stamps.
 Also if your OnTime installation is running on a server set to a different time-zone, then you should add in the number of hours difference between the servers' time-zones here.

--   **Auto-Map Users** -- this is not currently used by the OnTime data-sync plug-in and can be ignored.
+-   **Auto-Map Users**: this is not currently used by the OnTime data-sync plug-in and can be ignored.

--   **Custom 01 -- 05** -- these are not currently used by the OnTime data-sync plug-in and can be left blank.
+-   **Custom 01 -- 05**: these are not currently used by the OnTime data-sync plug-in and can be left blank.

 ## Configuring the Data Mapping